Snake Removal & Identification

 Snakes are long, legless reptiles that move by slithering along the ground.
-Their appearance can vary a lot depending on their specific species, with colors ranging from green to red, yellow, blue, black, or brown.
-Their lengths can be as short as ten centimeters to as long as dozens of feet.
-If you’re on this page, don’t worry, you won’t find any prehistoric titanoboas in your backyard – the most common pest snakes, like garter, ribbon, and corn snakes – are nothing to fear.
+Their appearance varies depending on their species; their colors can be green, red, yellow, blue, black, or brown.
+A few of the most common pest snakes are garter, ribbon, and corn snakes.

-Take a look below to learn more about the most common pest snake varieties and how we can help you keep them away from your property.
+Keep reading to learn more about the most common pest snake varieties and how Varment Guard can help keep them away from your property.

-Upper body background color brown or black with 3 light olive green, yellow, red or orange stripes; alternating black spots on stripes; underside light green, white or yellow (pictured top left).
+These snakes have a brown or black upper body background with 3 light olive green, yellow, red, or orange stripes and alternating black spots on stripes.
+Their underside is light green, white, or yellow.